- Policy owner: Chair, Quality Assurance Committee

 - The Accounts Department confirms that the student has no financial debt.

 - There are no current suspension or exclusions.

 - They have not already graduated from the award.

 Issuance of Replacement Certification Procedure

-The College will provide replacement printed Testamur and/or record of study when original printed certification has been lost, stolen, mislaid, destroyed or damaged, after they have been received by the graduate.
+AC will provide replacement printed Testamur and/or record of study when original printed certification has been lost, stolen, mislaid, destroyed or damaged, after they have been received by the graduate.

-Graduates requiring a replacement Testamur and/or record of study that has been lost, stolen or destroyed must complete and submit an application form, with the appropriate fee to the Registry.
+Graduates requiring a replacement Testamur and/or record of study that has been lost, stolen or destroyed must complete and submit an application form, with the appropriate fee to the Student Experience Department.
 If the replacement is required because the original documentation has been damaged, then the damaged document must be returned prior to issue of the replacement.
 If the original document has been returned, it will be destroyed after the production of a replacement document.

 Details of all replacements are recorded by way of a note in Register of Graduates.